makeitspace/makeitspace.github.io/docs/equipment/laser_cutter.md

 parent: Equipment
 picture: /assets/equipmentphotos/lasercutter.jpg
 description: |
-  Redsail_RS80_5070
-  Working Area 500 x 700mm
+  Redsail RS80_5070
   A versatile machine for cutting and engraving materials such as wood, acrylic, and leather.

+  Working Area 500mm x 700mm.
-  Design Software in use Inkscape.
+  Design Software in use Inkscape, FreeCAD.
   Driver Software in use LightBurn.
 rate: Red
 qty: 1